Master of Science (Mathematics and Statistics)

 At the end of the course, you’ll be well-placed to begin a PhD in mathematics and statistics, if you choose.

-If you’re offered a place in the Master of Science (Mathematics and Statistics), with an entry score of at least 80%, you’ll also receive a conditional offer for a PhD plus a guaranteed scholarship through the Graduate Research Pathway.
+If you’re offered a place in the Master of Science (Mathematics and Statistics), with an entry score of at least 80 per cent, you’ll also receive a conditional offer for a PhD plus a guaranteed scholarship through the Graduate Research Pathway.
 By securing your PhD place early on, you can focus on your masters subjects, then transition into a PhD without the stress of reapplying.

 More about the Graduate Research Pathway